annabeatrizzz/full-stack-open-solutions/README.md

 |-- _9_TypeScript: Introduces TypeScript in React and Node apps, focusing on types, interfaces, and safer coding practices.

+    - TypeScript

 |-- _10_React-Native: Demonstrates how to build mobile apps with React Native and Expo.

+    - React-Native: builiding react software for native Android and iOS mobile
+    - Communicating with a server and testing functionalities

 |-- _11_CI/CD: Explains continuous integration and delivery pipelines using tools like GitHub Actions.